👹

 Did OpenAI fix the goblin issue?

 Partially.
-OpenAI retired the "Nerdy" personality, removed the goblin-affine reward signal, and filtered training data.
-However, GPT-5.5 started training before the fix, so it still shows tendencies.
-A developer-prompt instruction in Codex mitigates the behavior at the application level.
+OpenAI retired the "Nerdy" personality in March 2026, removed the goblin-affine reward signal, and filtered training data.
+GPT-5.5 had already started training before the root cause was found, so Codex added a developer-prompt instruction as an application-level mitigation.

 Why are raccoons and pigeons on the forbidden list?